 Vaccine Safety

-Isn't it dangerous to get more than one vaccine at a time?
+Getting more than one vaccine at a time

 Some parents worry about their children getting several vaccines at the same time.
-They worry that a child's immune system can't handle all those vaccine organisms at the same time.
+They worry that a child's immune system can't handle all those vaccines at the same time.

 Getting more than one shot may seem like a lot for a child's body to handle.
 But babies have billions of immune system cells that are hard at work all the time, fighting the many thousands of germs they're exposed to every day.

-More and more vaccines are being combined into a single shot, such as the measles-mumps-rubella shot.
-This means fewer shots need to be given.
+After careful study, more and more vaccines are being combined into a single shot, such as the measles-mumps-rubella shot.
+This means you or your child needs fewer shots.
 Even though the vaccines are combined, each gives the same protection as it would if it were given alone.

 Related Links